 3. If you have a breakout of hives (from stress), the microdermabrasion treatment may cause hives to appear over the area worked on.
 This happened to me, the hives do go away within 24 hours.
 Please advise if you have experienced hives recently.

 4. It is good to prep the skin with an Exfoliant before the Microdermabrasion, but it is not mandatory.
 I can give you samples of a Dermalogica Exfoliant to prep your skin, this helps to avoids peeling.

 5. You cannot have this treatment until healing is complete from electrolysis & laser hair removal, also not right after waxing the area.
 Please plan accordingly.
 Email or call with any questions.

 6. If you are prone to cold sores, please contact your Dr – you may need a prescription for Zovirax.
-You cannot have microdermabrasion while you have a breakout.
+You cannot have microdermabrasion or any facials / electrolysis while you have a breakout.